intro

 The SQL CONTAINS

-example below returns all products that contain the “with high-” phrase:
+example below returns all products that contain the “designed for” phrase:

 1